noppanit/noppanit.github.io/source/_posts/2016-03-02-how-to-change-your-habit-one-task-at-a-time.markdown

 Let's change your bad habit one task at a time!
 Come and say hi to me on Habitica or let me know how you use Habitica to change your habit.

+All after I finished this post I get to tick it off my list!

   [1]: https://habitica.com
   [2]: http://scottmuc.com/
   [3]: https://www.coffitivity.com/